Automated control system of troops "Andromeda-D"

 There was a persistent rumor among the participants of the exercise that one of the soldiers, with the humor inherent in the paratroopers, asked his commander the question: “Will the President come to us for training, or is Putin right away?”.
 Soldier rumor is silent that the officer answered his subordinate, but one of the eight modules of the PU, which was deployed in a place that was most advantageous for a possible show, was even called a “presidential tent”.

-However, our Supreme Commander, during his stay in Novorossiysk, did not honor the teachings with his presence.
+However, our Supreme Commander-in-Chief, during his stay in Novorossiysk, honored with his presence something other than exercises.

 At the same time, a biker festival organized by the Night Wolves motor club was held in the city, at which our Prime Minister appeared behind the wheel of a tricycle Harley Davidson, in the company of the motorcycle club leader, biker Alexander Zaldostanov, nicknamed the Surgeon.